masasakano/rangeary/.github/README.md

     ran.infinities(convert: true)  # => { :negative => "a"
                                    #      :positive => nil, }

-Consults the manuals of the methods for detail.
+Consult the manuals of the methods for detail.

 ### Array#==